Take your career to the highest levels with ICMA University Leadership Development Programs

-Two-year Emerging Leaders Development Program (ELDP) featuring completion of the ICMA Essential Management Skills Certificate, a credentialed manager to serve as a career coach for two years, and Management Application Project participants design to demonstrate what they have learned.
-Open to those who are new to the local government profession or within their first seven years of local government work.
+The Emerging Leaders Development Program (ELDP) is a two year program featuring completion of the ICMA Essential Management Skills Certificate, a credentialed manager to serve as a mentor, and a Management Application Project participants design to demonstrate what they have learned.
+Open to those who are new to the local government profession or within their first three years of local government management.

-Leadership ICMA is an intensive two-year program designed for early and mid-career members (aspiring Credentialed Managers) who have at least three years of management experience in local government or a related field to cultivate key leadership competencies needed for success at all levels of local government management.
+Leadership ICMA is a highly competitive and intensive two-year program designed for early career members (aspiring Credentialed Managers) who have at least three years of senior management experience in local government or a related field.
+This program is designed to cultivate key leadership competencies needed for success at all levels of local government management.
 Year two culminates in the completion of a peer assistance project designed to apply what has been learned.

 The Mid-Career Manager Institute’s (MCM) overall objective is to enhance and develop participants’ leadership abilities and effectiveness.
 This is accomplished by providing: broader understanding of their responsibilities as leaders; perspective on some of the critical leadership and management issues facing mid-career managers; and understanding and awareness of concepts and techniques relevant to local government management.